AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-admin-page.md

 ## Initial boilerplate files

-These initial boilerplate files are the bare essential files needed for any Magento module.
+These initial boilerplate files are the bare essential files needed for any module.

 ### `composer.json`